wp-plugins/wordpress-google-maps/readme.txt

 * Full Mapping Widget - there's no place this map can't go!
 * Advanced Settings Page - for those users that want fine-tune control

-Here are some of the features you'll get in the premium version available on WPMU DEV:
+Here are some of the features you'll get in the premium version available on <a href='http://premium.wpmudev.org/project/wordpress-google-maps-plugin/'>WPMU DEV</a>:

 * Unlimited number of maps
 * Plugin options for maps default values
 * Advanced options for Maps
 * No links in generated maps, ever

+<a href='http://premium.wpmudev.org/project/wordpress-google-maps-plugin/'>**Upgrade to the full version now &raquo;**</a>

+Display local images and let your site visitors get directions in seconds!
+Get directions by car, walking, or public transportation.
+This mapping plugin is fully interactive!

+Easily display multiple maps in a single post or page with our advanced controls including shorcodes with IDs as well as control the width and height!
+Add multiple markers to any map!

+This plugin has a host of features.
+Don't see something you like?
+WPMU DEV Members have the ability to ask for feature requests in the <a href='http://premium.wpmudev.org/forums/forum/feature-suggestions/'>forums!</a>

+<a href='http://premium.wpmudev.org/project/wordpress-google-maps-plugin/'>**Sign up and submit your request today!**</a>

 == Installation ==
 = To Install: =